THE UPACK PROGRAM PACKAGE

 print iprint {0}

-Minimal output on the screen and on out.pri is given for iprint = 0.
+Minimal output on the screen is given for iprint = 0.
 A larger value gives more output.

 test dtest {0}

-If dtest > 0, the analytical energy derivatives are compared with numerically calculated values (using parameter shifts dtest).
+If dtest > 0, the analytical energy derivatives are compared with numerically calculated values using parameter shifts dtest (dtest = 0.00001 is usually a good value).

-The default values from unitat3.ff and opls.ff (0.8 3 3 2 2 0.02 0.02) are recommended: Ewald summation with a still fairly small cutoff radius and elimination of quite a lot of terms in the pair list.
+Overrides the default values from the force field.
+However, the values from simple-lj.ff, opls.ff or unitat3.ff (0.8 3 3 2 2 0.02 0.02) are recommended: Ewald summation with a still fairly small cutoff radius and elimination of quite a lot of terms in the pair list.

 stc stcin(1...4) {1 1 1 1}